MicrosoftDocs/PowerShell-Docs/dsc/pullClientConfigID.md

 #### Automatically download Resources in Push Mode

-Beginning in PowerShell 5.0, your pull clients can download modules from a SMB share, even when they are configured for **Push** mode.
+Beginning in PowerShell 5.0, your pull clients can download modules from an SMB share, even when they are configured for **Push** mode.
 This is especially useful in scenarios where you do not want to set up a Pull Server.
 The **ResourceRepositoryShare** block can be used without specifying a **ConfigurationRepositoryShare**.
 The following example shows a metaconfiguration that sets up a client to pull resources from an SMB Share `\\SMBPullServer\Resources`.
 When the Node is **PUSHED** a configuration, it will automatically download any required resources, from the share specified.

 ```powershell
 [DSCLocalConfigurationManager()]